• Skip to main content

 TIP

-Use a ruler to ensure that the cookie dough is no thicker than ½ inch.
-Otherwise, it won't cook through.
+Use a ruler to ensure the dough is no thicker than 1/2 inch.
+Otherwise, it won’t cook through.

-10. Place a piece of parchment paper over the cookie dough.
-Use the back of a measuring cup to smooth out the top of the cookie dough by pressing on the dough over the waxed paper.
+1. Place a piece of parchment paper over the cookie dough.
+Use the back of a measuring cup to smooth out the top of the cookie dough by pressing the dough over the waxed paper.
 Repeat with the other pan.

-14. Bake for 30 minutes or until the cookies are set and the edges are just turning golden.
+3. Bake for 30 minutes or until the cookies are set and the edges are just turning golden brown.

 Storage